Skip To Content

 Read this Before Hiring Mold Removal Professionals

-• TASB Facility Services employs licensed mold assessment consultants and offers indoor air quality services, including mold assessments.
+Anyone conducting mold assessment and remediation services is licensed and regulated by the Texas Department of Licensing and Regulation (TDLR).
+TASB Facility Services employs licensed mold assessment consultants and offers indoor air quality services, including mold assessments.

 Do You Have a Plan?

-Remember that just one inch of water can cause up to $25,000 in facility damage, according to FEMA.
+One inch of water can cause up to $25,000 in facility damage, according to FEMA.
 The risk doesn’t always recede with the flood.
 Address risks before staff or students re-enter flooded facilities or power up machinery or electrical equipment.

 Your emergency operations plan severe weather annex should document how you will protect people and property during spring storm season.
-If you need EOP guidance, contact your risk solutions consultant.

 Risk Solutions Staff